Faculty

 - Course

-- The class ‘Japanese Psycholinguistics’ mainly focuses on the cognitive
+- The class‘Japanese Psycholinguistics’mainly focuses on the cognitive processing

-processing mechanisms of the Japanese language at the phonetic/phonological,
+mechanisms of the Japanese language at the phonetic/phonological, morphological,

-morphological, phrasal, sentential, utterance and textual levels.
-Research
+phrasal, sentential, utterance and textual levels.
+Research takes multi-disciplinary

-and linguistics.
-Students obtain an understanding of these multiple, fundamental
+obtain an understanding of these multiple, fundamental dimensions to investigate

 -